 >luck of the draw

-shut the fuck up retard, don't reply to my posts ever again, there are adults talking
+shut the frick up moron, don't reply to my posts ever again, there are adults talking

 Yes, adults that believe "Nature" has remained totally static and unchanged since the day the Earth was first formed, despite the fact that species such as dinosaurs, wooly mammoths, and countless others have been lost to natural cataclysms long before our intervention, and that these cataclysm events also drastically changed the planet's own natural biomes and the evolution of our plant life